The Shops at Tanforan: Closure

 On July 27, 2021, the San Bruno City Council adopted the Reimagining Tanforan Land Use Fact Sheet, encouraging potential land owners to explore non-retail options at the site, including office, residential, and hotel uses.
-In February 2022, Alexandria announced it had purchased the remaining central portion of the mall property from QIC, including the mall's Target store, and confirmed it would transform the property into a "megacampus" of biotech and technology firms.
+In February 2022, Alexandria announced it had purchased the remaining central portion of the mall property from QIC, including the mall's Target store, and confirmed it would transform the property into a "mega campus" for biotech and technology firms.

+For the time being, car dealerships have opened up in the former Sears.
+Hyundai of San Bruno and Genesis of San Bruno have opened.